 And here’s my unpublished reply

-Sir, – in his attempt to discredit Homeopathy (Letters, Friday March 1), Matthew Carrigan (Smurfit School of Genetics, TCD) quotes the National Institutes of Health in the U.S. and almost all medical bodies in the world – even though his quote from Upton Sinclair applies to them also; “their wages depend upon it”.
+Sir, – in his attempt to discredit Homeopathy (Letters, Friday March 1), Matthew Carrigan (Smurfit School of Genetics, TCD) quotes the National Institutes of Health in the U.S. and almost all medical bodies in the world, even though his quote from Upton Sinclair applies to his own school also; “their wages depend upon it” (Wellcome, etc.).

 The first “devastating” point against Homeopathy, he claims, is that there is little (implying there must be some!) evidence homeopathy is effective for any specific condition.
-Of course there isn’t – Homeopathy doesn’t treat specifics – never did and never will – and on rational and empirically verified grounds refutes the idea.
+Of course there isn’t.
+Homeopathy doesn’t treat specific conditions – it never did and never will – and on rational and empirically verified grounds refutes the idea.
 Allopathic (conventional) doctors treat specifics which is one reason they cure nothing, not even the common cold, and admit as much.

 His second point is that Homeopathy is at odds with several fundamental concepts of chemistry and physics.
-Sadly most scientists are not trained to think (although according to Prof Willie Reville in The Irish Times, UCC are addressing this) otherwise Mr Carrigan would realise that Homeopathy is medicine and chemistry and physics are not, so cannot be compared.
+Sadly most scientists are not trained to think, otherwise Mr Carrigan would realise that Homeopathy is medicine and chemistry and physics are not, so cannot be compared.

-If Homeopathy (which means Like Cures Like, a law of cure discovered by Dr Hahnemann) is wrong why does medicine employ it?: radiation causes cancer but is used to treat cancer; Epilem is used for epilepsy but causes it; Tamoxifen is used to treat cancer but causes it etc etc etc.
+If Homeopathy (which means Like Cures Like, a law of cure discovered by Dr Hahnemann) is wrong, why does medicine employ it: radiation causes cancer but is used to treat cancer; Epilem is used for epilepsy but causes it; Tamoxifen is used to treat cancer but causes it, etc?

 In the meantime I won’t hold my breath waiting for genetics to cure us.
-Quoting Prof Steve Jones, “It’s contribution to medicine over the last decade has been disappointing.”
+To quote Professor Steve Jones: “It’s contribution to medicine over the last decade has been disappointing.”

 Genetics, Autism and Homeopathy

-Dr Mitchell unknowingly points to the reason homeopathy is a better approach than any other, including genetics.
+Dr Mitchell unwittingly points to the reason homeopathy is a better approach than any other, including genetics.
 He says, “In a subset of cases…” The truth is, like all illnesses/disorders/syndromes, there are thousands of “subsets” because no two people are the same, regardless of someone putting a label on a set or subset of symptoms.
-Medicine likes to label sets of symptoms, not because it is scientific or rational to do so, but purely because it is convenient; we have a “disease” and we conveniently have 3 medicines for this “illness,” is the medical attitude, despite the plethora of variations.
+Medicine likes to label sets of symptoms, not because it is scientific or rational to do so, but purely because it is convenient.
+“We have a disease and we (conveniently) have 3 medicines for this disease,” is the medical attitude, despite the plethora of variations in symptoms.
 Treating everyone the same will never cure.
-Will someone please tell Prof Mitchell that what he says of homeopathy is more true of his own approach and allopathy’s (i.e. orthodox medicine).
-Homeopathy is successful because every person is treated individually as well as homeopathically – as proven theoretically and empirically by the great Hahnemann.
-Perhaps the TCD library could benefit from Hahnemann’s Chronic Diseases, Organon of Rational Healing and Materia Medica Pura.
-Once read, “scientists” will not make ignorant judgements based on hearsay.
+Homeopathy is successful because every person is treated individually as well as homeopathically – as proven in theory and practice by Samuel Hahnemann.

-In a subsequent article on autism by Dr Mitchell (see below), the title of which hints at something else which could be worth considering in the genetics and neuroscience departments at Trinity: “autistic spectrum” and “largely genetic” suggest there’s a lot more to these disease labels than even geneticists and neuro-scientists can say.
+In a subsequent article on autism by Dr Mitchell (“Research shows autism spectrum disorders are largely genetic”), the title of which hints at something else which could be worth considering in the genetics and neuroscience departments at Trinity.
+His use of “autism spectrum” and “largely genetic” suggest there’s a lot more to these disease labels than even geneticists and neuro-scientists can say.
 Since they don’t fully know what autism is or what the “real” cause is, how can they decide who can and can’t treat it?

-I do understand their limited thinking.
-They take a materialist and biologically reductive approach to the person and illness.
-Add to this the same tendency in medicine: from treating people we had a move to treating organs, then micro-organisms, then cells, genes and in the future it’ll be more reductive with nano technology.
+Geneticists’ thinking is limited; they take a materialist and biologically reductive approach to the person and illness.
+Add to this the same tendency in medicine: from originally treating people, their was a shift to treating organs, then micro-organisms, then cells, then genes and in the future it’ll be more reductive with nano-medicine.
 Do they really believe that by treating less and less they will make a person better?
 We can ask: is disease in the genes or the person who has the genes?

 Here is Dr Mitchell’s letter: